-- b) The scope of the taxation of capital gains: ^[3] - Determine the tax implications of independent taxation and transfers between spouses - ii) Identify the concepts of residence and domicile and determine their relevance to capital gains tax - iii) Advise on the availability of the remittance basis to non-UK domiciled individuals.^[2] - iv) Determine the UK taxation of foreign gains, including double taxation relief - v) Conclude on the capital gains tax position of individuals coming to and leaving the UK - vi) Advise on the UK taxation of gains on the disposal of UK residential property owned by non-residents - vii) Identify the occasions when a capital gain would arise on a partner in a partnership on the disposal of a partnership asset - c) Capital gains tax and trusts: - i) Advise on the capital gains tax implications of transfers of property into trust.^[3] - ii) Advise on the capital gains tax implications of property passing absolutely from a trust to a beneficiary.^[2] - d) The basic principles of computing gains and losses: ^[3] - i) Identify connected persons for capital gains tax purposes and advise on the tax implications of transfers between connected persons
+- b) The scope of the taxation of capital gains: ^[3] - Determine the tax implications of independent taxation and transfers between spouses - ii) Identify the concepts of residence, domicile and deemed domicile, and determine their relevance to capital gains tax - iii) Advise on the availability of the remittance basis to non-UK domiciled individuals.^[2] - iv) Determine the UK taxation of foreign gains, including double taxation relief - v) Conclude on the capital gains tax position of individuals coming to and leaving the UK - vi) Advise on the UK taxation of gains on the disposal of UK residential property owned by non-residents - vii) Identify the occasions when a capital gain would arise on a partner in a partnership on the disposal of a partnership asset - c) Capital gains tax and trusts:

-- ii) Advise on the impact of dates of disposal and conditional contracts - iii) Evaluate the use of capital losses in the year of death - e) Gains and losses on the disposal of movable and immovable property: ^[3] - Advise on the tax implications of a part disposal, including small part disposals of land - ii) Determine the gain on the disposal of leases and wasting assets - iii) Establish the tax effect of capital sums received in respect of the loss, damage or destruction of an asset - iv) Advise on the tax effect of making negligible value claims - v) Determine when capital gains tax can be paid by instalments and evaluate when this would be advantageous to taxpayers - f) Gains and losses on the disposal of shares and securities:^[3] - Extend the explanation of the treatment of rights issues to include the small part disposal rules applicable to rights issues - Define a qualifying corporate bond (QCB), and understand what makes a corporate bond non-qualifying.
-Understand the capital gains tax implications of the disposal of QCBs in exchange for cash or shares - iii) Apply the rules relating to reorganisations, reconstructions and amalgamations and advise on the most tax efficient options available in given circumstances
+- Advise on the capital gains tax implications of transfers of property into trust. ^[3] - ii) Advise on the capital gains tax implications of property passing absolutely from a trust to a beneficiary.^[2] - d) The basic principles of computing gains and losses: ^[3] - Identify connected persons for capital gains tax purposes and advise on the tax implications of transfers between connected persons - ii) Advise on the impact of dates of disposal - iii) Evaluate the use of capital losses in the year of death - e) Gains and losses on the disposal of movable and immovable property: ^[3] - Advise on the tax implications of a part disposal, including small part disposals of land - ii) Determine the gain on the disposal of leases and wasting assets - iii) Establish the tax effect of capital sums received in respect of the loss, damage or destruction of an asset - iv) Advise on the tax effect of making negligible value claims - f) Gains and losses on the disposal of shares and securities: ^[3] - Extend the explanation of the treatment of rights issues to include the small part disposal rules applicable to rights issues - Define a qualifying corporate bond (QCB), and understand what makes a corporate bond non-qualifying.
+Understand the capital gains tax implications of the disposal of QCBs in exchange for cash or shares

-- iv) Establish the relief for capital losses on shares in unquoted trading companies ^[3] - g) The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets: ^[3] - Understand and apply enterprise investment scheme reinvestment relief - ii) Understand and apply seed enterprise investment scheme reinvestment relief - iii) Advise on the availability of entrepreneurs' relief in relation to associated disposals - iv) Understand and apply the relief that is available on the transfer of an unincorporated business to a limited company - v) Understand the capital gains tax implications of the variation of wills
+- Apply the rules relating to reorganisations, reconstructions and amalgamations and advise on the most tax efficient options available in given circumstances - iv) Establish the relief for capital losses on shares in unquoted trading companies ^[3] - g) The use of exemptions and reliefs in deferring and minimising tax liabilities arising on the disposal of capital assets: ^[3] - i) Understand and apply enterprise investment scheme reinvestment relief - ii) Understand and apply seed enterprise investment scheme reinvestment relief - iii) Advise on the availability of entrepreneurs' relief in relation to associated disposals - iv) Understand and apply the relief that is available on the transfer of an unincorporated business to a limited company - v) Understand the capital gains tax implications of the variation of wills